csesoc/constitution/README.md

     3.1 The Executive of the Computer Science and Engineering Society of UNSW shall be elected from the online election as set out in section 8 and shall consist of:
         3.1.1 Two (2) Co-presidents;
         3.1.2 One (1) Secretary;
-        3.1.3 One (1) Treasurer; and
+        3.1.3 One (1) Treasurer;
-        3.1.4 One (1) Arc Delegate;
+        3.1.4 One (1) Arc Delegate; and
+	3.1.5 One (1) Grievance Officer.
-    3.2 A member is permitted to hold no more than one (1) Executive position.
+    3.2 A member is permitted to hold no more than one (1) Executive position, unless one of the positions is of the Grievance Officer, in which case a member can hold two (2) Executive positions.
     3.3 The Executive shall be responsible for the following duties:
-        3.3.1 Ensuring that through the activities of the Society’s working groups, its aims are being fulfilled; and
+        3.3.1 Ensuring that through the activities of the Society’s working groups, its aims are being fulfilled;
-        3.3.2 Maintaining the finances of the society; and 3.3.3 Communicating with the membership of the Society.
+        3.3.2 Maintaining the finances of the society;
+        3.3.3 Communicating with the membership of the Society; and 3.3.4 The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure.
     3.4 The Executive is at all times bound by the decisions of all Computer Science and Engineering Society of UNSW Annual or
         Extraordinary General Meetings.
     3.5 Any member of the Executive shall have their position declared vacant if they: